albertqi/strassen/README.md

 ![Optimal experimental cross-over point vs. n](./assets/cross-over.png)

 The experimental cross-over point seems to increase as $n$ increases; this makes sense.
 As $n$ increases, we need more and more memory allocations and arithmetic operations for Strassen's algorithm.
 Meanwhile, the number of operations for the conventional algorithm does not increase as much.
 Thus, the experimental cross-over point continually increases as $n$ goes from $128$ to $2048$.

+This then raises an interesting issue regarding the practicality of a cross-over point.
+A cross-over point is certainly necessary for Strassen's algorithm to run reasonably fast; running Strassen's algorithm all the way down to $1\times 1$ matrices is absurd.
+However, because the experimental cross-over point differs based on $n$, it may be hard to define as a constant.
+This means that, in practice, the optimal cross-over point might be better represented as a function of $n$.

 Lastly, we also ran experiments on $0/1/2$ matrices but saw no difference in runtimes or cross-over points.
 All operations for $0/1/2$ matrices seem to take about the same amount of time as they do for $-1/0/1$ matrices.